ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of salt is a certain euro.
+In a violent in­
+ternal pain termed cholio, a toaspoonfill
+alt dissolved in a pint of cold wator, taken
+as soon as possible, with a short imp im­
 mediately after, is one of tho most effectual
 and speedy remedies known.
 The same
 will revive a person who seems almost